insidewhy/post-rock/README.md

 post-rock
 =========

-A command-line argument parser for d (but maybe you should use std.getopt instead).
+A command-line argument parser for d.
+Like std.getopt but can help generate your --help also.